Huge Savings on Interest: Available to Anyone with a Mortgage

-Paying consistent additional payments toward the loan principal will yield singificant savings.
-Borrowers can accomplish this in several ways.
-Paying one extra payment one time a year may be the simplest to arrange.
-If you can't pay an extra whole payment all at once, you can divide that payment by 12 and write a check for that additional amount monthly.
-Another option is to pay a half payment every two weeks.
-The effect here is that you make one extra monthly payment each year.
-Each of these options yields different results, but they will all significantly reduce the duration of your mortgage and lower the total interest you will pay over the life of the loan.
+Paying regular extra payments toward your loan principal yields singificant returns.
+You can accomplish this in various ways.
+For many people,Perhaps the easiest way to organize this process is to make 1 additional mortgage payment a year.
+If you can't pay an additional whole payment all at once, you can divide your payment by 12 and pay that additional amount monthly.
+Another option is to pay a half payment every other week.
+The effect here is that you will make one extra monthly payment each year.
+These options differ a little in lowering the total interest paid and shortening payback length, but each will significantly reduce the length of your mortgage and lower the total interest you will pay over the life of the loan.

 Lump Sum Extra Payment